Generic Name: brentuximab vedotin

 |Moderate (Child-Pugh B) or severe (Child-Pugh C)||Avoid use

 Peripheral Neuropathy: For new or worsening Grade 2 or 3 neuropathy, dosing should be held until neuropathy improves to Grade 1 or baseline and then restarted at 1.2 mg/kg.
 For Grade 4 peripheral neuropathy, Adcetris should be discontinued.

 Neutropenia: The dose of Adcetris should be held for Grade 3 or 4 neutropenia until resolution to baseline or Grade 2 or lower.
-G-CSF support should be considered for subsequent cycles in patients who experience Grade 3 or 4 neutropenia.
-In patients with recurrent Grade 4 neutropenia despite the use of G-CSF support, discontinuation or dose reduction of Adcetris to1.2 mg/kg may be considered.
+Consider G-CSF prophylaxis for subsequent cycles in patients who experience Grade 3 or 4 neutropenia in the previous cycle.
+In patients with recurrent Grade 4 neutropenia despite the use of G-CSF prophylaxis, consider discontinuation or dose reduction of Adcetris to1.2 mg/kg.

 Instructions for Preparation and Administration

-Procedures for proper handling and disposal of anticancer drugs should be considered. [see References (15)].
+- Follow procedures for proper handling and disposal of anticancer drugs [see References (15)].

 - Use appropriate aseptic technique for reconstitution and preparation of dosing solutions.

 - Determine the number of 50 mg vials needed based on the patient’s weight and the prescribed dose [see Dosage and Administration (2.1)].

 - Reconstitute each 50 mg vial of Adcetris with 10.5 mL of Sterile Water for Injection, USP, to yield a single-use solution containing 5 mg/mL brentuximab vedotin.

 - Direct the stream toward the wall of vial and not directly at the cake or powder.